mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ![](/assets/tensorspdz/computetime.png)

-The heatmap in the above shows that `sigmoid` is the most expensive operation we ran, and by clicking on e.g. the dot product we see that it took roughly 29ms to execute (using the [localhost configuration](#running-the-code)).
-Moreover, below we navigate further into the dot block and see that sharing was probably the most expensive sub-operations, in this particular run taking 8ms.
+The heatmap above e.g. shows that `sigmoid` was the most expensive operation in the run and that the dot product took roughly 29ms to execute (using the [localhost configuration](#running-the-code)).
+Moreover, in the below figure we have navigated further into the dot block and can see that sharing was probably the most expensive sub-operation, in this particular run taking about 8ms.

 ![](/assets/tensorspdz/computetime-detailed.png)